How to Calculate Cost Per Mile for Trucking

 1. Driver Compensation

-As for the question of what truck drivers get paid per mile, the answer is $0.48 to $0.83 per mile.
+As for the question of what truck drivers get cost per mile, the answer is $0.48 to $0.83 per mile.
 This does not, however, mean that independent contractors avoid driver compensation and instead turn that into profit.
 Successful independent contractors pay themselves market wages in addition to the projected profit.

 Driver compensation is the most considerable expense for a trucking company.
 Depending on the operating mode, length of haul, and geographic region, driver compensation, payroll taxes, and benefits range from 28% to about 50% of the total revenue.
 The industry average for the total driving labor expenses per mile falls between $0.49 and $0.83.
 This equates to an average of $0.67 per mile.
 The amount includes incentive compensation, base wages, accessorial pay, per diem, health insurance, retirement benefits, and workers’ compensation.